ktoso/rx-wiki/What's-different-in-2.0.md

 We try to remedy this situation in 2.x by having `io.reactivex.Observable` non-backpressured and the new `io.reactivex.Flowable` be the backpressure-enabled base reactive class.

 The good news is that operator names remain (mostly) the same.
-Bad news is that one should be careful when performing 'organize imports' as it may select the non-backpressured `io.reactivex.Observable` unintended.
+The bad news is that one should be careful when performing 'organize imports' as it may select the non-backpressured `io.reactivex.Observable` unintended.

 ## Which type to use?